-Database server port

-If your database server uses a non-standard port, enter it here.
-If you have no idea what this means, you most likely need to leave that field blank.
+Database server If your database server uses a non-standard port, enter it here.
+If you have no idea what this

 Username The username to connect to your site's database.

 Password The password to connect to your site's database.